Skip to main content

 Bathroom

-Often a first-timer's first experience of hiring a tradesperson.
+Often a first-timer's first experience of hiring a tradesperson – or, increasingly, a first serious DIY project.
 Smaller scope, lower cost (typically £3,000–£10,000 for a standard bathroom), and a manageable way to build skills and confidence before tackling something larger.

 Loft conversion